+This study revisits the challenging task of urban traffic state forecasting and addresses the sparsity and highdimensionality issues inherent in city-wide traffic state data.
+To handle the traffic state data involving multiple characteristics, we present an HTMF model for sparse traffic state forecasting.
+The model consists of spatiotemporal factor matrices in a matrix factorization framework and a Hankel matrix in lower dimensional spaces.
+This HTMF model differs from the prior NoTMF model because NoTMF integrates VAR into the seasonal differenced temporal factors.
+In contrast, HTMF utilizes a Hankel matrix on the lower dimensional temporal factors to achieve temporal modeling.
+In this situation, HTMF does not require the stationarity of traffic states.
 In order to effectively leverage real-time incremental data and achieve efficient forecasting, the proposed forecasting mechanism encompasses two key processes: online imputation and online forecasting.
-In particular, online imputation reconstructs missing values in the incremental data, while online forecasting utilizes Hankel matrix factorization to estimate future traffic states.
-Notably, the approach is efficient and effective due to using the Hankel matrix in the lower-dimensional latent spaces.
+In particular, online imputation reconstructs missing values in the incremental data, whereas online forecasting utilizes Hankel matrix factorization to estimate future traffic states.
+Notably, the approach is efficient and effective because of using the Hankel matrix in the lower dimensional latent spaces.
 The Hankel matrix can implicitly preserve the temporal correlations for traffic states and provide insight into estimating future traffic states automatically.
-Extensive numerical experiments were conducted using the real-world Uber movement speed dataset from Seattle, USA, to validate the proposed methodology.
-The results demonstrate the superior forecasting performance of the HTMF model compared to multiple baseline models.
+Extensive numerical experiments were conducted using the real-world Uber movement speed data set from Seattle, Washington, to validate the proposed methodology.
+The results demonstrate the superior forecasting performance of the HTMF model compared with multiple baseline models.
 These findings provide compelling evidence for the advantages of HTMF in effectively addressing challenges associated with sparsity, highdimensionality, and short time series in urban traffic state forecasting.
 Our proposed HTMF model also holds potential for other prediction tasks as long as the real-world time series forecasting exhibits two key characteristics: sparse time series with global/local trends and low-dimensional patterns.
 These characteristics indicate that the high-dimensional time series can be effectively compressed or represented using limited low-dimensional factors and simultaneously take the expression of matrix factorization on the sparse data.